 The preferred candidate will have excellent written and verbal communication skills, web research experience, and strong organizational skills.
 Working knowledge of website design, Photoshop, and Hootsuite preferred

 Interns (2-3 per semester) will work closely with the Council's Education team to assist with a wide range of tasks related to the planning and implementation of virtual student programs for middle and high school students, such as the Council's International Student Summit, Global Economic Forum, Summer Global Leadership Seminar, United Nations Summer Camp, and the Student Diplomat Program / Jr. Model United Nations Program, amongst others.
 Tasks include researching topic information, compiling resources, identifying appropriate expert speakers, helping to conceptualize and produce student enrichment programs, attending virtual programs and assisting with virtual event responsibilities, as well as providing administrative support, as needed.
 The preferred candidates will have a strong interest in current events and international relations, excellent written and verbal communication skills, a solid understanding of the MS Office Suite, and research experience.
-Special consideration will be given to applicants with prior experience in Model United Nations or other simulation programs.
+Special consideration will be given to applicants with prior experience in Model United Nations, Debate, Mock Trial, or other simulation programs.

 Intern will work with the Programs staff to assist with the planning and implementation of speaker events.
-Tasks will include (but not limited to) researching and gathering speaker and topic information for potential and planned events; drafting program descriptions; conducting audience development research; researching potential new organizations, groups, or university/college programs and departments for upcoming event audiences; and providing administrative support, as needed.
+Tasks will include (but will not be limited to) researching and gathering speaker and topic information for potential and planned events; researching potential new organizations, groups, or university/college programs and departments for upcoming event audiences (i.e. audience development); and providing administrative support, as needed.
 The Programs Intern is expected to attend all speaker programs (unless discussed with their supervisor in advance) to help with event management responsibilities, which will require occasional evening hours.

 This position will require excellent written and verbal communication skills, strong research skills, a strong professional etiquette when interacting with both Council staff and public program attendees, and strong proficiency in Microsoft Office Suite.
 Working knowledge of Adobe Creative Suite programs (i.e. Photoshop, InDesign, etc.) is preferred but not required.